5 Ways to Celebrate Advent with Kids | Grow Youth & Kids Ministry Curriculum

 Advent and its special role in the Christmas season.

-5 ways you can celebrate kids and their families during Advent.
+5 ways you can celebrate with kids and their families during Advent.

-How you can use the 2024 Advent calendar this Christmas.
+How you can use the Advent Journey Devotional Cards this Christmas.

 The Christmas season is a time for sharing memories, gathering with our loved ones, and a few last-minute trips to the store to buy those gifts you forgot about.
 But anyone who has ever wrapped a gift for a kid knows Christmas is more than just a single day.
 The anticipation starts as soon as November (or December 26th for those of us who count down all year long)!